 |Coffee and teas||---||Alcoholic beverages, especially beer|

 Another myth is that acidic fruits acidify the blood, making uric acid worse.
 Fruit acidity is quickly neutralized in the stomach, where gastric acid is stronger than food acid.
-When absorbed, food enters the blood neutral, which maintains a tightly adjusted control of your pH.
+When absorbed, food enters the blood neutral, which maintains a tightly adjusted control of your body's pH.

 Tips to reduce uric acid